-During the course of our analysis, we found several issues unique to Android that impacted our false positive and false negative rate.
+Unique Android Static Analysis Issues During the course of our analysis, we found several issues unique to Android that impacted our false positive and false negative rate.
 A common programming construct in ad libraries is to check if the currently running application has a certain permission before executing functionality that requires this permission.
 Many ad libraries do this to serve localized ads to users if the application has access to location data.
-An analysis which does not take this into account would find all such libraries as requiring access to location data and would possibly find leaks involving location data when in reality neither are valid because the application does not have access to location data.
+An analysis that does not take this into account would find all such libraries as requiring access to location data and would possibly find leaks involving location data when in reality neither are valid because the application does not have access to location data.